-The class of 2023 is the fifth graduating class of Fulshear High School.
+The class of 2024 was the sixth graduating class of Fulshear High School.
 Our student population has grown extensively over the course of the last 8 years.
-The CFHS population began at less than 400 students and enrollment is currently 2920.
+The CFHS population began at less than 400 students and enrollment is currently 2956.
 This exponential growth has influenced our campus demographics each year.
 Also, as a fast-growth campus, we have added more than 20 staff members new to our campus each school year.